Procedure: Work health and safety reporting

 - This procedure includes all of the reports that are generated for decision makers, stakeholders and workers at the University on the performance of the WHS management systems such as:

-- internal reporting of performance outcomes against WHS objectives, targets and programs, WHS audits, WHS inspections and testing, WHS hazards and WHS incidents;
+- internal reporting of performance outcomes against the WHS Management System such as WHS objectives, targets and programs, WHS audits, WHS inspections and testing, WHS hazards and WHS incidents;

 - the annual report; and

 - benchmarking and other University WHS performance reporting.

 Internal reporting of the performance of the WHS management systems

 - The Associate Director, Work Environment Group (WEG) ensures the internal reporting of WHS management system information to the various internal bodies including the:

 - Research School Directors, College General Managers and Service Division Directors report quarterly to the University WHS Committee and their Local WHS Committee on their area’s progress in meeting their due diligence via the Due Diligence Report and Traffic Light Status Report.

 - The University WHS Performance Report that is submitted to the University Council and University WHS Committee has a number of sections that summarise mandatory information which include, for example: